Jiacheng-WU/naive_paxos/README.txt

 Some Discussions:

     Suppose we have proposer P1, P2, P3
-    Suppoer we heve acceptor A1, A2, A3
+    Suppose we have acceptor A1, A2, A3

     * The Consensus is that once > half of acceptors agreed on a number, then they have consensus.
         - More Specific, > half of acceptors has accepted the same proposal number (not the value)